survivejs/webpack-book/manuscript/building_with_webpack/05_cleaning_build.md

 Our current setup doesn't clean the `build` directory between builds.
 As this can get annoying if we change our setup, we can use a plugin to clean the directory for us.

 Another valid way to resolve the issue would be to handle this outside of Webpack.
 You could solve it on the system level through a npm script.
-In this case you would trigger `rm -rf ./build && webpack` or `rimraf ./build && webpack`.
+In this case you would trigger `rm -rf ./build && webpack` or `rimraf ./build && webpack` to keep it cross-platform.
 A task runner could work as well.

 ## Setting Up *clean-webpack-plugin*